Workers’ Comp Frequently Asked Questions

 Wage loss benefits and other types of compensation, like payments for permanent partial disability, have specific time limits based on individual cases.
 Always consult with an experienced workers' compensation attorney to understand the specifics of your eligibility and payment duration.

 How long it takes to receive your workers' compensation check also varies depending on the specifics of your claim and the processing time.
 Once your claim is approved, you can typically expect to receive your first payment within 14 days.
 For ongoing benefits, payments are usually issued biweekly.
+If you reach a settlement, there is a 30 day waiting period before the settlement check is issued.

 Workers' compensation payments are typically issued biweekly.
 Once your claim is approved and your benefits start, you can expect to receive payments every two weeks.
 This regular schedule ensures that injured workers receive consistent financial support while they recover.